luujennifer/Information-Systems-Development-Methodology/Assignment.md

     * As a customer, I want shorter waiting periods when on hold, so that I don’t feel like I am wasting my time.

 #### How Might We Statements
+The following "How Might We" statements are based off the POV statements.
+* How might we improve the travel company business with the implementation of a new information system?
+* How might we ensure the successful integration of a new system?
+* How might we train employees to use the new system?
+* How might we notify customers of the changes, and respond to their comments and questions?
+* How might we develop the sytem in a way that doesn't affect the customers negatively?
+* How might we manipulate employees pre-existing skills within the new system to make sure they aren't useless?
+* How might we account for natural human bias within an automated information system?
+* How might we reduce costs through the use of this system?
+* How might we account for customers responses to an Interactive Voice Response system?
+* How might we ensure minimal holding times for customers within the new system, so as to not waste their time?
+* How might we create a better working experience for employees?
+* How might we use a Customer Profiling tool to this best of its ability?

 ### Approach